hlascelles/que-scheduler/README.md

 The file is a list of que job classes with arguments and a schedule frequency (in crontab syntax).
 The format is similar to the resque-scheduler format, though priorities must be supplied as integers, and job classes must be migrated from Resque to Que.
+ActiveJob classes configured to use `:que` adapter are also supported.
 Cron syntax can be anything understood by [fugit](https://github.com/floraison/fugit#fugitcron).

 It has one additional feature, `schedule_type: every_event`.
 This is set on a job that must be run for every